DanyangLinda/urban-forest/README.md

 ```

 ### The result
-1. With the above configuraton and environment, the spark job takes around 90 mininutes to finish
+1. With the above configuraton and environment, the spark job takes around 1.2h to finish

 2. The result sorted in descending order on ratio